sapphiredev/plugins/packages/i18next/README.md

 import '@sapphire/plugin-i18next/register';
 ```

-Basic structure of a command translation file, this file can have as many sections as you need.
+The basic structure of a translation file is as follows:

 ```jsonc
 // languages/en-US/commands/ping.json